awwmeyy/econsim/prompts/gameplay/LLMturn.md

 #### **1. Game Overview:**

-- **Objective:** Maximize your country's economic growth and performance over 50 turns, concentrating on metrics that can be derived from the end-game state.
+- **Objective:** Maximize your country's economic growth over 50 turns, focusing on end-game metrics derived from the final state.
-- **Gameplay Structure:**
-  - **Turns:** The game progresses over 50 turns.
-Each turn represents a period in which you can make decisions and take actions.
+- **Turns:** The game lasts for 50 turns.
+Each turn, you make decisions and take actions.
-  - **Current Turn Information:** You will be informed of the current turn number at the beginning of each turn.
-Use this information to plan your strategies effectively.
+- **Current Turn Information:** At the start of each turn, you will know the current turn number to help plan your strategies.
 - **Countries:** There are 5 countries in total, including yours.
-Each country operates independently, making strategic decisions to enhance their economy.
-- **Winning Criteria:** At the end of the game, countries are evaluated based on specific economic metrics that can be measured from the end-game state data.
+- **Winning Criteria:** At the end of the game, countries are evaluated based on specific economic metrics measured from the end-game data.
 Your goal is to outperform the other countries across these metrics.

 #### **2. Key Metrics for Evaluation:**

-Focus your strategies on maximizing the following measurable metrics:
+Focus on maximizing the following measurable metrics:

-1. **Total Capital (Government Capital Pool):**
-   - The total capital accumulated by the end of the game.
+1. **Total Capital (Government Capital Pool):** Total capital accumulated by the end of the game.
 2. **Industries:**
-   - **Number of Industries:** The total number of industries established.
+   - **Number of Industries:** Total industries established.
-   - **Production Levels:** The production level of each industry, indicating output capacity.
+   - **Production Levels:** Output capacity of each industry.
-   - **Technology Levels:** The technology level of each industry, affecting efficiency and output quality.
+   - **Technology Levels:** Efficiency and output quality of each industry.
-3. **Resource Stockpiles:**
-   - The quantities of goods and resources held in stockpiles at the end of the game.
+3. **Resource Stockpiles:** Quantities of goods and resources held at the end of the game.
-4. **Natural Resources Remaining:**
-   - The remaining reserves of natural resources and their extraction rates.
+4. **Natural Resources Remaining:** Remaining reserves of natural resources and their extraction rates.
-5. **Industry Output:**
-   - The total output produced by your industries, based on production levels and outputs.
+5. **Industry Output:** Total output produced by your industries.
-6. **Worth of Industries:**
-   - The value of your industries, considering their production levels, technology levels, and potential profitability.
+6. **Worth of Industries:** Value of your industries based on production levels, technology levels, and profitability.

 #### **3. Available Actions per Turn:**

-You can perform multiple actions each turn, provided they comply with resource and monetary constraints.
-The possible actions are:
+You can perform multiple actions each turn, provided they comply with resource and monetary constraints:

 1. **Start a New Industry:**

-   - **Description:** Establish a new industry to diversify your economy and increase production capabilities.
-   - **Considerations:**
    - **Setup Cost:** Ensure you have sufficient capital for the initial investment.
-     - **Resource Inputs:** Verify access to required inputs, either through existing stockpiles or by planning to acquire them.
+   - **Resource Inputs:** Verify access to required inputs from stockpiles or plan to acquire them.
+   - **Constraints:** You can only start industries for which you have the required inputs or can acquire them.
-     - **Strategic Fit:** Choose industries that complement existing ones and utilize available resources effectively.
+   - **Considerations:** Choose industries that complement existing ones and utilize available resources effectively.
-     - **Production Output:** Consider the potential output and contribution to overall industry output.

 2. **Expand Existing Industries:**

-   - **Description:** Invest capital to increase the production level of an existing industry.
-   - **Considerations:**
-     - **Expansion Cost:** Costs scale with the current production level of the industry.
+   - **Expansion Cost:** Costs increase with the current production level.
-     - **Resource Requirements:** Higher production levels may require more inputs.
+   - **Resource Requirements:** Higher production levels require more inputs.
-     - **Benefit:** Increased output contributes to higher industry output and worth.
+   - **Constraints:** Ensure you have sufficient capital and resources for expansion.

 3. **Upgrade Technology:**

-   - **Description:** Enhance the technology level of an industry to improve efficiency and output quality.
-   - **Considerations:**
    - **Upgrade Cost:** Investment into research and development.
    - **Time Factor:** Upgrades may take multiple turns to complete.
-     - **Benefits:** Improved efficiency reduces input requirements and increases output quality, contributing to industry worth.
+   - **Constraints:** Ensure you have sufficient capital and plan for the time required.

-4. **Manage Resources:**
+4. **Buy or Sell Resources:**

-   - **Description:** Allocate resources efficiently to ensure industries operate at optimal capacity.
-   - **Considerations:**
-     - **Resource Utilization:** Use resources effectively to maximize industry output.
+   - **Market Prices:** Transactions occur at current marketplace prices provided.
-     - **Stockpile Management:** Maintain sufficient stockpiles to prevent production interruptions.
+   - **Constraints:** Must have sufficient capital to buy resources and sufficient stockpiles to sell them.
-     - **Natural Resource Extraction:** Plan extraction rates to balance current needs and preserve resources.
+   - **Resource Utilization:** Ensure you have enough resources for your industries' inputs.

-#### **4. Game Mechanics:**
+#### **4. Game Mechanics and Constraints:**

 - **Capital Management:**

-  - **Income Sources:**
+  - **Capital Availability:** You have a government capital pool to fund actions.
-    - **Industry Profits:** Profits from industries contribute to your capital pool.
+  - **Income Sources:** Profits from industries increase your capital pool.
-  - **Expenses:**
+  - **Expenses:** Costs of actions reduce your capital.
-    - **Investments:** Costs of starting new industries, expanding production levels, and upgrading technology.

-- **Industries:**
+- **Resource Management:**

-  - **Production Level:** Determines output capacity.
-  - **Technology Level:** Affects efficiency and quality of output.
-  - **Inputs and Outputs:** Each industry requires specific inputs to produce outputs.
-  - **Profitability:** Profits are calculated based on the value of outputs minus the cost of inputs.
+  - **Stockpiles:** You have stockpiles of resources and goods.
+  - **Natural Resources:** Some resources are naturally available within your country.
+  - **Constraints:** Cannot use more resources than are available in stockpiles or natural reserves.

-#### **5. Constraints:**
+- **Time Constraints:**

-- **Resource Availability:** Actions must not exceed your available resources and capital.
-- **Monetary Constraints:** Ensure you have sufficient capital for all expenditures.
+  - **Production and Upgrades:** Some actions may take multiple turns to complete.
-- **Time Constraints:** Account for any time delays in technology upgrades or industry expansions.
+  - **Planning:** Account for time delays in technology upgrades or industry expansions.

-#### **6. Strategic Objectives:**
+#### **5. Strategic Objectives:**

-Focus on strategies that directly impact the measurable end-game metrics:
+Focus on strategies that impact the measurable end-game metrics:

 1. **Maximize Total Capital:**

-   - **Profit Generation:** Increase profits through efficient industry operations.
+   - Increase profits through efficient industry operations.
-   - **Cost Management:** Minimize unnecessary expenses to retain more capital.
+   - Minimize unnecessary expenses to retain more capital.
 2. **Enhance Industry Development:**

-   - **Increase Number of Industries:** Start new industries to diversify and increase production capabilities.
+   - Start new industries to diversify and increase production capabilities.
-   - **Boost Production Levels:** Expand existing industries to higher production levels.
+   - Expand existing industries to higher production levels.
-   - **Advance Technology Levels:** Upgrade technologies to improve efficiency and output quality.
+   - Upgrade technologies to improve efficiency and output quality.
 3. **Optimize Resource Management:**

-   - **Efficient Utilization:** Use resources wisely to maximize industry output without depleting stockpiles unnecessarily.
+   - Use resources efficiently to maximize industry output without depleting stockpiles.
-   - **Natural Resource Extraction:** Balance extraction to meet production needs while conserving reserves.
+   - Maintain sufficient stockpiles to support continuous production.

-4. **Maximize Industry Output:**
+4. **Maximize Industry Output and Worth:**

-   - **Output Growth:** Increase the total output of goods and resources from your industries.
+   - Increase total output of goods and resources.
-   - **Quality Improvement:** Enhance output quality through technology upgrades.
+   - Enhance industry value through technology upgrades and production expansion.

-5. **Increase Worth of Industries:**

-   - **Industry Value:** Invest in industries that offer high profitability and contribute significantly to the economy.
-   - **Technological Edge:** Use advanced technologies to make industries more valuable.

-#### **7. Decision-Making Process:**
+#### **6. Decision-Making Process:**

 1. **Assessment:**

-   - **Analyze Current State:** Review your capital, resources, industries, and progress towards end-game metrics.
+   - Review your capital, resources, industries, and progress towards end-game metrics.
-   - **Identify Opportunities:** Determine where investments will have the most significant impact on measurable metrics.
+   - Identify where investments will have the most significant impact.
 2. **Planning:**

-   - **Set Targets:** Define specific goals for each metric (e.g., desired capital amount, number of industries).
+   - Define specific goals for each metric (e.g., desired capital amount, number of industries).
-   - **Prioritize Actions:** Focus on actions that contribute most to these targets.
+   - Prioritize actions that contribute most to these targets.
 3. **Execution:**

-   - **Allocate Resources:** Ensure capital and resources are directed towards priority actions.
+   - Allocate capital and resources to prioritized actions.
-   - **Implement Decisions:** Start or expand industries, upgrade technologies, and manage resources accordingly.
+   - Implement decisions to start or expand industries, upgrade technologies, and buy or sell resources.
 4. **Monitoring:**

-   - **Track Progress:** Regularly assess how actions are impacting the key metrics.
+   - Regularly assess how actions impact key metrics.
-   - **Adjust Plans:** Modify strategies as needed to stay on track with goals.
+   - Adjust strategies as needed to stay on track with goals.

-#### **8. Action Reporting Format:**
+#### **7. Action Reporting Format:**

-Provide your actions in a structured format for clarity and consistency.
+Provide your actions in the following structured JSON format:

-**Example Turn Submission:**

 ```json
 {